jasp-stats/jasp-desktop/Resources/Help/analyses/ttestbayesianindependentsamples.md

 -  BF01 : Bayes factor to quantify evidence for the null hypothesis relative to the alternative hypothesis.
 -  Log(BF10) : Natural logarithm of BF10.

+#### Tests
+- Student: Student's t-test.
+This option is selected by default.
+- Mann-Whitney: Mann-Whitney test.
+  - No. samples: The number of MCMC samples to use.

 #### Additional Statistics
 -  Descriptives : Sample size, sample mean, sample standard deviation, standard error of the mean for each group.